 ADVANCED CREDENTIAL IN NEGOTIATION, MEDIATION, AND DISPUTE RESOLUTION SYSTEMS DESIGN

 Participants who are not yet registered mediators study toward registration with the Georgia Office of Dispute Resolution.
 Experienced registered mediators may enroll in an advanced track, focusing on skills development and systems design.
-Current UGA law students may be able to earn the certificate with in-person courses.
+Current UGA law students may be able to earn the credential with in-person courses.

 The courses listed below are part of the ADR curriculum.